jFiedler24/car-simulator/howto/HACKME.md

 3. Install the modules with `sudo make modules_install`.

+4. Use this command only once after the installation `sudo depmod`

 After these steps, the usage of ISO-TP should be possible.
 In case the application prints an error like `Protocol not supported`, there went something wrong with the installation.
 See [can-isotp README](https://github.com/hartkopp/can-isotp) for further instructions and troubleshooting.